Financial support for you

 The housing costs element of universal credit is designed to help people who are unemployed or have low incomes pay their rent.
 If a SCI affects your ability to work and generate enough income to pay rent, you may be entitled to this benefit.

-The SCI charity, Aspire can provide more information and advice with regard to how to obtain help with your housing costs – see their details at the bottom of this page.
+The SCI charity, Aspire can provide more information and advice with regard to how to obtain help with your housing costs – see their details above.

 Disabled band reduction scheme